-This is a virtual open mic event using Zoom.
-6 PM CDT first and third Saturday of each month.
-Read poetry, prose or excerpts from longer works. (original works only).
+Virtual spoken word event using Zoom.
+7 PM CST first and third Tuesday of each month.
+Be a featured reader: you can Read poetry, prose or excerpts from longer works. (original works only).

 First, readers will use Zoom to participate.
 Download and Learn how to use it: